vash2695/Omni-Assist/README.md

 # NOTE: I make changes to this frequently that may break things!
 Use at your own risk.

 This fork is an attempt at implementing continued conversation and other features within Stream Assist.
+It has undergone *significant* modification from its original state.

+My focus is on leveraging the most powerful models available for now, so local control is a secondary consideration.
+With that said, there should be no issue with using local resources with this integration, it will just be at the cost of latency and capability.

+In development, here are the integrations I have been using:
+Wake engine: porcupine1 - Has been more reliable than openwakeword for both recognition and false positives
+STT: Google cloud - Better timeout handling than HASS cloud.
+Still has it's issues, but attempting to work around with injection of custom settings
+LLM: OpenAI Extended Conversation - Most control over function calling
+TTS: ElevenLabs TTS - Best sounding and lowest latency provider to date

+And for incoming audio I am using a ThinkSmart Vue tablet running IPWebcam.

+Hardware in use: Lenovo laptop running HAOS, bare metal.
+Not super powerful, but much more headroom than a Raspberry Pi.

 Features added so far:
 * STT End media: Now both the start and end of the STT phase have options for audio feedback.
 Also added a field for this in the config options